 Important things to know before your next visit to Roswell Park:

 - Restricted Visitation policy - No one who is sick or suspected or confirmed to have COVID-19 should visit.
-Visitors arriving from out-of-state or who have traveled out-of-state in the last 14 days may be restricted.
 Please read our updated visitor policy for the latest visitor information.

 - Patients who are experiencing symptoms of illness (fever, cough or difficulty breathing), please call your clinic/provider before your arrival at Roswell Park.

 - Patients are also asked about any recent onset of illness (fever, cough or difficulty breathing).